google/WebFundamentals/src/content/en/updates/posts/2016/03/mse-sourcebuffer.markdown

 Chrome 50 adds support for the `SourceBuffer` `mode` attribute.

-The `mode` attribute can have either of two possible values, which can be used to determine how playback of media segments are ordered:
+The `mode` attribute can be used to specify playback order for media segments.
+It has one of two values:

-* _segments_: the timestamp of each segment determines playback order, no matter the order in which segments are appended.
+* _segments_: the timestamp of each segment (which may have been modified by [`timestampOffset`](https://developer.mozilla.org/en-US/docs/Web/API/SourceBuffer/timestampOffset)) determines playback order, no matter the order in which segments are appended.
-* _sequence_: playback order is determined by the order in which segments are appended and timestamps are added to segments automatically.
+* _sequence_: playback order is determined by the order in which segments are appended to the `SourceBuffer`, and timestamps are added to segments automatically.

 If the media segments have timestamps parsed from byte stream data when they are appended to the `SourceBuffer`, the `SourceBuffer`'s `mode` property will be set to _segments_.
 Otherwise `mode` will be set to _sequence_.
+Note that timestamps are not optional: they _must_ be there for most stream types, and _cannot_ be there for others.

-Setting the `mode` attribute is optional and it can only be changed from _segments_ to _sequence_.
-An error will be thrown if you try to change `mode` from _sequence_ to _segments_ — the existing segment order needs to be maintained in sequence.
+Setting the `mode` attribute is optional.
+For streams that don't contain timestamps (audio/mpeg and audio/aac) `mode` can only be changed from _segments_ to _sequence_: an error will be thrown if you try to change `mode` from _sequence_ to _segments_.
+For streams that have timestamps, it is possible to switch between _segments_ and _sequence_, though in practice that would probably produce behaviour that was undesirable, hard to understand or difficult to predict.

-You can, however, change the value from _segments_ to _sequence_ — it just means the play order will be fixed, and new timestamps generated to reflect this.
+For all stream types, you can change the value from _segments_ to _sequence_.
+This means segments will be played back in the order they were appended, and new timestamps generated accordingly:

 {% highlight javascript %}
 sourceBuffer.mode = 'sequence';
 {% endhighlight %}

-Being able to set the mode value to _sequence_ is useful because it ensures continuous media playback — no matter if the video segment timestamps were discontinuous (for example, if there were problems with video muxing, or discontinuous segments are appended).
+Being able to set the `mode` value to _sequence_ is useful because it ensures continuous media playback, no matter if the media segment timestamps were discontinuous — for example, if there were problems with video [muxing](https://en.wikipedia.org/wiki/Multiplexing), or if (for whatever reason) discontinuous segments are appended.

-## Demos
+## MSE _sequence_ `AppendMode` demo

+## MSE apps &amp; demos
 [Media Source API](https://simpl.info/mse)
 [Shaka Player](https://shaka-player-demo.appspot.com): video player demo that uses MSE to implement [DASH](http://www.streamingmedia.com/Articles/Editorial/What-Is-.../What-is-MPEG-DASH-79041.aspx) with the [Shaka](https://g.co/shakainfo) JavaScript library